abulhassansheikh/O2_P9_ProductImageToData/README.md

 Once both models had been integrated the back-end of a simple html website using the Flask framework, Heroku was used to deploy the application.

 <br> To make the process of deployment easy, pipenv was used to capture and freeze the required package versions.
 <br> The live application can be viewed at: https://imagetodata.herokuapp.com.
 <br> All that is required to use the application is to upload an image and press submit.
 Doing this will provide the end user predicted data on the image.
+Since I am using a free account of Heroku, the scalability is limited but can be increased with the subscription version.